Forensic psychology: Training and education

 Forensic psychology involves both elements of basic as well as applied work.
 Forensic psychologists may hold a PhD or Psy.D. in clinical psychology, counseling psychology, social psychology, organizational psychology, school psychology, or experimental psychology.
 There are no specific license requirements in the United States to be a forensic psychologist, although U.S. states, territories, and the District of Columbia require licensure for psychologists in the state they intend to practice.
 Certification specifically in forensic psychology is also available.

 There are 67 forensic psychology degree programs offered in the US.
 Average tuition cost for an undergraduate is $7,687 in-state and $26,401 out-of-state.
 For a graduate, the average tuition cost is $11,167 in-state and $20,272 out-of-state.

 A recent field survey of U.S. forensic psychologists found that most practitioners were mid-career, White, and female.
 Many respondents reported carrying student loan debt, and the study revealed gender-based and role-based pay disparities.
 There is a wide range of pay for individuals in the forensic psychology field.
 In the United States, the median annual income of clinical-forensic psychologists is $125,000 - $149,999, and the pay can range from $50,000 (entry-level) a year to more than $350,000 a year.

 As of 2023, the U.S. Bureau of Labor Statistics, has seen a 7% rise in psychologist employment, which is faster than average, and there has been 207,500 new jobs for psychologists.

 Practice and research in forensic psychology

 Forensic psychology may be utilized in five major areas (police and public safety, law, crime and delinquency, victimology and victim services, and corrections) and two sub-areas (family and schools).
+Closely allied to forensic psychology is the discipline of forensic human factors, which applies human factors theory, principles and data to analyze systems failures that involve interactions between users/operators with equipment, consumer products or processes.
+Forensic human factors professionals seek to understand and explain factors such as cognition, perception and human information processing, naturalistic decision making, situational awareness, and expectancy that may have contributed to specific human-system failures or injury events.
+Forensic human factors may be utilized to identify causal factors or establish liability in areas such as aviation accidents, automobile crashes, falls, occupational injuries, and sociotechnical system failure.